Where is the 2022 Super Bowl? Location, city, date, stadium, halftime show, TV channel, future Super Bowl sites - NBC Sports

 The 2022 NFL Playoffs are underway which means it’s time to look ahead to Super Bowl 2022.
 See below for all you need to know about Super Bowl LVI including where the the Big Game takes place this year, the date, stadium, future locations, how to watch on TV, and much more.

-RELATED: NFL playoff schedule 2022: Bracket, dates, times, TV channels for every game
+RELATED: NFL playoffs, Super Bowl schedule 2022: Bracket, dates, start times, TV channels for every game

 Where will the Super Bowl be played this year?